m-segreti/AutumnBoot/readme.md

-# CSharp Web Server
+# AutumnBoot

-This is just an intro project for me to learn more about how C# is structured and functions
+This is just an intro project for me to learn more about how C# is structured and functions while also replicating certain aspects of the Java SpringBoot library

 ## Build